--Explain one of the three phases children may experience in learning the cycle of violence as they observe their parent’s violent acts.
+-Name three phases children may experience in learning the cycle of violence as they observe their parent’s violent acts.

--Explain one of the three signs that a child may be experiencing the double dose of both witnessing and experiencing abuse.
+-Name three signs that a child may be experiencing the double dose of both witnessing and experiencing abuse.

--Explain one of the childhood predictors of adult violence.
+-Name four childhood predictors of adult violence.

--Explain what part of the brain plays an important part in emotional memory regarding the context of fear-induced situation.
+-Explain what part of the brain plays an important part in emotional memory regarding the context of a fear-induced situation.

--Explain one of the four rationale parents have for not telling their children they are separating.
+-Name four rationale parents have for not telling their children they are separating.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."